 System readjustment should take place within 30 minutes.
-PCLLRW should be implemented as post-contingency violations approach 60 minutes in duration.
+PCLLRW should be issued as post-contingency limit exceedance approaches 60 minutes in duration.
 However, PCLLRW can be issued sooner at the request of the Transmission Owner or if the PJM Dispatcher anticipates controlling actions cannot be realized within 60 minutes due to longer generator start-up + notification times.